AFLplusplus/AFLplusplus/README.md

   Note that although afl now has a Google afl repository [https://github.com/Google/afl](https://github.com/Google/afl), it is unlikely to receive any noteable enhancements: [https://twitter.com/Dor3s/status/1154737061787660288](https://twitter.com/Dor3s/status/1154737061787660288)

+## Branches

+  The following branches exist:

+  * [master/trunk](https://github.com/AFLplusplus/AFLplusplus/) : stable state of afl++ - it is synced from dev from time to time when we are satisfied with it's stability
+  * [dev](https://github.com/AFLplusplus/AFLplusplus/tree/dev) : development state of afl++ - bleeding edge and you might catch a checkout which does not compile or has a bug. *We only accept PRs in dev!!*
+  * (any other) : experimental branches to work on specific features or testing new functionality or changes

+  For releases, please see the [Releases](https://github.com/AFLplusplus/AFLplusplus/releases) tab.

 ## The enhancements compared to the original stock afl